Skip to main content

 Directions

-From Sula, MT head south 5.6 miles on Highway 93.
+From Sula, Montana head south 5.6 miles on Highway 93.
 Turn west (right) on to forest road #729 and follow for approximately 1 mile.
 Indian Trees Campground is located at the bottom of Lost Trail Pass.

 Facility and Amenity Information